kaikue/MagicOfTheStars/README.md

 	- Moon gravity?
 	- Ability to place limited number of jump/roll powerups?
 - Achievements?????
+- 5 rare "blue pipe"-like things that go to secret areas, something special when you find all 5

 ### Level design
 - Player should visit doors before being able to open them